Six primary steps for CO2 value chain

 CCS is essential for reducing greenhouse gas emissions (GHG), with projections indicating that by 2070, we will need to manage 50% of global emissions through this technology.

-Globally, CCS activity is ramping up, with investments doubling from 2022 to 2023 and continuing to rise in 2024.
-The U.S. has a long history of utilising CCUS, and technically, we have the capability to scale this solution.
+Globally, CCS activity is ramping up, with investments doubling from 2022 to 2024 and continuing to rise.
+The U.S. contiues to lead and has a long history of utilising CCUS, and technically, we have the capability to scale this solution.

 In Europe, while there is significant storage potential, the challenge lies in capturing and transporting CO2 from major emission sources to suitable storage locations.
 Many capturing and storage projects are already underway or in the pipeline, with the UK, Norway, the Netherlands, and Denmark leading the way.
 Notably, Denmark is focusing on onshore storage as well, emerging as a key alternative to offshore storage solutions.